A very successful launch of The Illustrator by Jill Barclay, published by Sevenpens, at the Maurocco Bar, Castlemaine.

 The Illustrator by Jill Barclay (2018)

-Forthcoming publication by Sevenpens 7 July 2018
+Published by Sevenpens 2018

 The Illustrator is based on Jill Barclay’s real grandmother, a woman who just disappears.
 All her life Eileen is sure of one thing – her love of drawing and the desire to be a commercial artist.
 In the 1920s, Eileen’s talents are well recognised in the Goulburn Valley where she is a farmer’s daughter, but this is a place and time when women can only be wives, mothers and homemakers.
 A woman choosing a career over her husband and baby is unheard of.